 I am an arts-focused content strategist, writer, and editor putting the internet to work for creative culture.

-In my notable work managing SFMOMA’s digital engagement efforts (2010–2014), I collaborated on marketing, communications, and content strategy initiatives, and singlehandedly developed the museum’s award-winning social media program.
+In my work managing SFMOMA’s digital engagement (2010–2014), I collaborated on marketing, communications, and content strategy initiatives, and singlehandedly developed the museum’s award-winning social media program.
 Highlights included hosting what I believe to have been the first-ever Twitter takeover by an institution, establishing SFMOMA’s #SubmissionFriday program (which still runs to this day), being listed as one of TIME’s top 140 Twitter accounts to follow two years in a row, and winning a Gold MUSE award in the Digital Communities category for the campaign, #PlayArtfully.

 In 2013, I spoke at SXSW on social media’s effect on curatorial practice, which ignited my interest in digital networking tools in relation to the evolution of contemporary culture.
 Motivated to explore this interest further, I spent most of 2014 working as an art & technology-focused freelance strategist, writer, and curator, and had the pleasure of working on digital engagement projects with the Smithsonian, Electric Objects, and FutureCoast, to name a few.